EliotKhachi/publicZk/202211210439/README.md

 | 2020 	| Robot Cup 		| 	Seoul 				| DREAM_LORD 	 	 | Imogen Coyte 				| Gladys 					|	Massimo Surgenor 				|	WingNutt 						| 	Avivah Rickard|
 | 2020 	| Battle Jam 		| 	Chennai 			| Rip 					 | Meggi Pien 					| D3tr0yer 				| Isis Lafoy 							|	Nek-Nek 						|   Meggi Pien|

+**Notes**
-* Primary key of (year, competition), since two columns are required to uniquely identify a row.
+The primary key of the above table is (year, competition), since two columns are required to uniquely identify a row.

-* The current design tries to include too much information.
-This table should be reduced to (year, competition, host_city).
+The current table's design design tries to include too much information.
+This table should be
+reduced to (year, competition, host_city).
 One other table should include the top 3 placed bots .
 Another table should include the top 3 placed competitors .
 These two additional tables would include the (year, competition) as their foreign key.